ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 To **declare** (create) a variable, you  specify the type, leave at least one space, then the name for the variable and end the line with a semicolon (``;``).
 Java uses the keyword **int** for integer, **double** for a floating point number (a double precision number), and **boolean** for a Boolean value (true or false).

-.. .. figure:: Figures/typeName.png
-    :width: 100px
-    :figclass: align-center

-    Figure 2: How to Declare a Variable

 Here is an example declaration of a variable called score.

 .. code-block:: java